rollends/Glicko2/README.md

     Glicko::Rating rating(1500, 310, 0.04)
 ```

 In the Glicko rating system, player ratings are updated in batches.
 As described in the [Glicko-2 paper](http://www.glicko.net/glicko/glicko2.pdf), the ideal number of games in a rating period is 10-15.
 As such, the primary method for updating a rating is the `Glicko::Rating::Update` method.
-This arugments to the `Update` method are a game count, an array of opponent ratings and the outcome of the games.
+The arguments to the `Update` method are two containers, one containing the players and the other the results.
 As per the Glicko-2 paper, a victor has the score `1.0`, a draw is scored as `0.5` and a loss is `0.0`.

 For example: